 “You’re no longer eligible to use Instagram’s branded content tools”

 In case you found this article because this notification popped up: “You’re no longer eligible to use Instagrams’s branded content tools,” don’t worry.
 As it appears, this error message mainly shows up on regular accounts, that were not eligible to use branded content tools in the first place.
 If you are not posting branded content on Instagram, feel free to ignore this message.

 In case you are wondering what branded content is all about, stick around and read this article.
 We gathered everything you need to know.

-On the 4th of June Instagram announced a brand new advertising format called “branded content ads”.
+On the 4th of June in 2020 Instagram announced a brand new advertising format called “branded content ads”.
 These new ads allow advertisers to promote organic branded posts made by influencers, which is going to have huge implications on the influencer industry.